 Step 7: Go back to review and click on the reviewer’s profile.
-Feel some relief when you note he has three pages packed with nasty one- and two-star reviews.
+Feel some relief when you note he has three pages of one- and two-star reviews.
 But feel sad again that he said you’ve lost all ‘grip on reality.’

-Step 8: Remind yourself that some people have trouble suspending reality in a fictional world, everyone has a right to his or her opinion, and you can’t please everyone.
+Step 8: Remind yourself everyone has a right to his or her opinion, and you can’t please everyone.

-Step 9: Still feel annoyed reviewer gave away the plot twist you’ve labored to keep secret.
-Seek out a handful of M&Ms for solace.
+Step 9: Seek out a handful of M&Ms for solace.

 Step 11: Visit another review site and perk up when you see a new four-star review from a stranger who uses the words “can’t put it down” and “very realistic.”